samsingw/helm-repo/README.md

 # samsingw  Helm repository

-I'm testing, trying and erroing.
+I'm testing, trying and erroring.
 Most content of this repository won't work.
 If somthing, by accident works, it will
 	- destroy your Computer